xjh0805/CSA/README.md

 # CSA
-CSA: Cross-scale alignment with adaptive semantic aggregation and filter for image-text retrieval
+The codes for our paper "CSA: Cross-scale alignment with adaptive semantic aggregation and filter for image-text retrieval"